la-ots/pelican/docs/components/buttons.md

 **Layout**

-- Always place the primary button on the left, followed by other buttons
+- Always place the primary button on the left, followed by other buttons.
-- If the primary button has priority over other buttons, use the `$ui-priority` class, other buttons receive the `$ui` class
+- If the primary button has priority over other buttons, use the `$ui-priority` class, other buttons receive the `$ui` class.
-- If all buttons have equal priority, all receive the `$ui` class
+- If all buttons have equal priority, all receive the `$ui` class.
-- When a button is disabled, it receives the `$ui-light` class
+- When a button is disabled, it receives the `$ui-light` class.
-- If the button has a less dominant position on the page, consider using an outline button
+- If the button has a less dominant position on the page, consider using an outline button.
-- Try not to overuse the `secondary` and `accent` classes; too many colors can be disorienting for a user
+- Try not to overuse the `secondary` and `accent` classes; too many colors can be disorienting for a user.
-- If the button is inside of a table, it receives the `btn-sm` class
+- If the button is inside of a table, it receives the `btn-sm` class.
-- If an action moves the user to another place in the same page, or another URL, use a link (`<a>`); in all other cases use a `<button>`
+- If an action moves the user to another place in the same page, or another URL, use a link (`<a>`); in all other cases use a `<button>`.

 **Content**

-- Button labels must clearly state the action that occurs when the button is pressed
+- Button labels must clearly state the action that occurs when the button is pressed.
-- When writing buttons, use action verbs and precise language; you can also use a noun after the verb to clarify meaning
+- When writing buttons, use action verbs and precise language; you can also use a noun after the verb to clarify meaning.
-  - **Examples**: "Edit", "Empty Trash", or "Go to File"
+  - **Examples**: "Edit", "Empty Trash", or "Go to File".
-- When including an icon with text, the icon's meaning must match the meaning of the text
+- When including an icon with text, the icon's meaning must match the meaning of the text.
-  - **Examples**: A trash can icon with the text "Delete"
+  - **Examples**: A trash can icon with the text "Delete".
-- When using an icon-only button, the icon must clearly indicate the button's purpose
+- When using an icon-only button, the icon must clearly indicate the button's purpose.

 **Accessibility**

-- For accessibility reasons, when using a link you must include the `role="button"` attribute on the `<a>`
+- For accessibility reasons, when using `<a>` to perform a data action, you must include the `role="button"` attribute on the `<a>`.
-- If you are using an icon-only button, you must include the appropriate classes for assistive technologies (see markup below)
+- If you are using an icon-only button, you must include the appropriate classes for assistive technologies (see markup below).

 <hr>